Last updated on January 18th, 2023

 Community and Pollinator gardens

-In addition to our raised bed community gardens, we also have continued our pollinator garden at 5 Superior Avenue in front of the childcare centre!
-In collaboration with Bees for Peace (https://www.beesforpeace.org/) this summer, we joined with student volunteers to plant native plants in our pollinator garden.
+In addition to our raised bed garden, we have also continued our pollinator garden at 5 Superior Avenue in front of the child care centre!
+In collaboration with Bees for Peace the summer student and volunteers planted native plants in our pollinator garden.
 These plants will support ecological diversity and local pollinators in our neighbourhood!
 The garden now includes a generous donation of Queen Anne’s Lace from Carrie Dohe, the director of Bees for Peace.
 On August 6, 2022 Carrie Dohe gave us a seminar and picnic, outdoors and interactive, and so we learned a lot!